I am a serious DIY addict and frugal-living master. I have practiced green and frugal living my entire life and love sharing my tips.

 Mold in the Drain Lines

-Both front-loaders and traditional washing machines can develop mold in the drain lines (and in top-loaders above the water line).
+Both front-loaders and traditional washing machines can develop mold in the drain lines (and in top-loaders above the waterline).
 These can be professionally cleaned out for upwards of $100, or you can use some more economical methods.
 The first is to run an empty load filled with a gallon of vinegar every six months.
-This should clear out all of the mold in your system.
+This should clear out all of the molds in your system.
 There are also commercial products that will clean out your washer and leave it as good as new, like Clorox Washing Machine Cleaner.